MarloneA/Bright-Events-React-frontend/README.md

 # Installation

-Clone the repository locally then run `npm start`
+Clone the repository locally

+Run `npm install` to install dependencies

+Run `npm start` to view the frontend UI on `localhost:3000`

 ## Live Application
-The Live UI can be viewed [here]()
+The Live UI can be viewed [here](heroku.com)

 # Contribute

-To contribute to the project, create a Pull Request on a feature branch from develop.
+To contribute to the project, create a Pull Request on a feature branch from development.

 # License